“Belongingness at Shuksan Middle School”

 This project uses meta-analytic techniques to explore the relationship between personal identification with the LGBTQ community and indicators of physical health.
 Drawing upon previous research on minority stress, community resilience, and social identity theory, this project aims to uncover the role that participation in, or connection to, the culture of the LGBTQ community may play in health outcomes and health behaviors that are of particular relevance to LGBTQ individuals.

-Key personnel: Kendal Lawley (Principal Investigator), Barbara Lehman (Thesis Advisor), Aaron Smith (Committee Member), & Jim Graham (Committee Member)
+Key personnel: Kendall Lawley (Principal Investigator), Barbara Lehman (Thesis Advisor), Aaron Smith (Committee Member), & Jim Graham (Committee Member)

 “American Affection and Ecuadorian Expression: Cultural Differences in Romantic Relationships”